-Core banking solutions that rely on open APIs can be easily integrated with third parties and other banks in the financial ecosystem to create new useful products and services.
+Banking solutions that rely on open APIs can be easily integrated with third parties and other banks in the financial ecosystem to create new useful products and services.
 Loyalty, budgeting, and insurance products made through partnerships and connected through APIs already generate value for banking customers.
 Connections between services not only add new features to your products but create new revenue streams and opportunities.

 Accessible and available integrations with third-party providers

-Global core banking software providers like SDK.finance provide technology and support banks and fintechs of all kinds at every stage of the digital transformation from market research to product launch and scaling.
+Global banking software providers like SDK.finance provide technology and support banks and fintechs of all kinds at every stage of the digital transformation from market research to product launch and scaling.
 The digital retail banking software is available in all popular formats: web, iOS, and Android applications that help to reach the new generation of mobile customers quicker.